Scalp Psoriasis: Symptoms, Causes & Treatment Options

 How to Get Rid of Scalp Psoriasis

-While there are over the counter ointments and creams, we highly recommend you consult with a dermatologist who can prescribe a more definitive and effective course of treatment for your psoriasis.
+While there are over the counter ointments and creams, we highly recommend you consult with a dermatology provider who can prescribe a more definitive and effective course of treatment for your psoriasis.
 The most common topical prescription treatments for scalp psoriasis include the steroids: Calcipotriene, anthralin, and tazarotene.
 We’ve had wonderful success with these types of ointments, and results can generally be seen within about 8 weeks.
 Another option that we’ve used to great effect is UV light therapy.
 The excimer laser for instance, delivers a much larger and focused dose of ultraviolet light, giving great results without the need to expose the entire body, thus it has minimal side effects.
-Your dermatologist will also take the time to look at the entire picture, including your lifestyle, diet, and stress, among other factors, and how they impact your scalp psoriasis.
+Your dermatology provider will also take the time to look at the entire picture, including your lifestyle, diet, and stress, among other factors, and how they impact your scalp psoriasis.
 We care about our patients, and we always want to help them feel like the absolute best version of themselves.